mccright/rand-notes/Commercial_Surveillance_Notes.md

 NextRoll
 https://www.nextroll.com/

-NextRoll, Inc. is a privately-held company headquartered in San Francisco, CA that offers intelligent, data-driven products and solutions for advertising and marketing while honoring the best practices for data use and privacy set forth by leading associations, including the Network Advertising Initiative (NAI) and the Digital Advertising Alliance’s (DAA) App Choices programs.
+NextRoll, Inc. is a privately-held company headquartered in San Francisco, CA that offers intelligent, data-driven products and solutions for advertising and marketing while honoring the best practices for data use and privacy set forth by leading associations, including the Network Advertising Initiative (NAI) and the Digital Advertising Alliance's (DAA) App Choices programs.

 To learn more about how we collect and use information for online advertising, please visit https://www.nextroll.com/privacy